techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 !!
 As deleting data can reduce performance significantly, the clean-up functionality should be used carefully!

-M2IF provides a *clean-up* functionality that provides the possiblity to remove values for empty columns or relattions that are not any longer part of the CSV file.
+Pacemaker Community provides a *clean-up* functionality that provides the possiblity to remove values for empty columns or relattions that are not any longer part of the CSV file.
 This is very helpful when using the `add-update` operation, because in general data will only be added or updated if already available.

 ### Product Import